claudioc/jingo/README.md

 A Dockerfile has been included with Jingo to allow you to build your own image and containerize the app.
 The `Dockerfile` is set up so that you mount your own docs repository to Docker and keep your documents in the host filesystem.
 The Dockerfile also expects your `config.yaml` file to exist at the root of the external repository, allowing you to customize configuration outside of Docker.

 If your external repository exists at `/home/ubuntu/jingo-docs/` then your configuration file needs to be at `/home/ubuntu/jingo-docs/config.yaml`.
 Note: the configuration file must be called `config.yaml`.
+Additionally, when using Docker your `application.repository` config must be `/src/data`.

 The Docker container also uses environment variables to work around the problem where git needs a user and email in the global config.
 You can also optionally set variables for a `~/.netrc` file.
 You will see the environment variables in the run command below.

 Once you've built your Docker container, you can run the app by doing:

-`sudo docker run -p 6067:6067 -d -v <absolute path to docs repo>:/src/data -t jingo-latex -e GITNAME=crockpotveggies -e GITEMAIL=crockpotveggies@users.github.com -e GITMACHINE=github.com -e GITLOGIN=crockpotveggies -e GITPASS=password123`
+`sudo docker run -p 80:80 -d -v <absolute path to docs repo>:/src/data -t jingo-latex -e GITNAME=crockpotveggies -e GITEMAIL=crockpotveggies@users.github.com -e GITMACHINE=github.com -e GITLOGIN=crockpotveggies -e GITPASS=password123`

 Authentication and Authorization
 --------------------------------